-Norovirus is a group of viruses that cause acute gastroenteritis, an infection of the digestive tract (stomach and intestine).
+Norovirus is a virus that causes acute gastroenteritis, an infection of the digestive tract (stomach and intestine).
 Norovirus outbreaks occur in B.C. communities every year.
 Outbreaks occur year round but are more common in the winter months.
 Outbreaks of illness are common in nursing homes, daycare centres, schools, children’s camps and on cruise ships.

 What are the symptoms?

 The illness usually begins suddenly and lasts for 1 to 3 days.
 Complications may occur if you lose too much fluid from vomiting and diarrhea and do not drink enough fluids.
 This is called dehydration.
-Symptoms of dehydration include: decrease in urination, a dry mouth and throat, and dizziness.
-This is more likely to occur with babies, the elderly and people with weakened immune systems.
-Severe illness is very rare and hospital care is usually not required.
+Symptoms of dehydration include: less urination, a dry mouth and throat, and dizziness.
+This is more likely to occur with babies and the elderly.
+Severe illness is very rare and hospital care is usually not needed.

 How does the virus spread?

-Norovirus can be found in the vomit and diarrhea of people who are sick.
+Norovirus is found in the vomit and diarrhea of people who are sick.
 When someone vomits, people nearby may become infected by swallowing tiny droplets from the air.

-The virus can also be spread on surfaces like countertops or sink taps.
+The virus can also spread from surfaces like countertops or sink taps.
 The virus can survive for a long time on these surfaces if they are not properly cleaned.
 You can become ill when you touch these surfaces and then place your hands or fingers in your mouth.

 Some foods can be contaminated with the virus at their source.
 For example, shellfish may be contaminated by sewage water before they are harvested.